sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 The score

 *What genre is Antioch?*
-- classical?
+- classical? indentity fixed in notation
-- pop?
+- pop? sung by pop music performers
-- folk?
+- folk? communally sung

 *Compare your stemma*
 - Did you find a credible original text?
 - Where were the significant variations?
 - What info was included on the page to give context about the music?

+In class discussions, compare your assignments with others...

 *Who is the Composer of Antioch?*
 - Georg Friderick Handel